-- To ensure that learning and teaching are of the highest possible calibre by providing a safe and happy environment where all pupils can learn effectively.
-We aim to foster a whole-school culture of high expectation for life-long learning in the 21st century. - To review and implement the curriculum outlined in the Curriculum for Excellence guidance and actively promoting achievement and celebrating success. - To encourage self-respect and co-operation, good behaviour while developing the qualities of tolerance and respect for others as well as promoting responsibility for their school, community and the environment.
-Parents will be encouraged to be partners in their children's role in the school and community. - To develop a moral and religious tolerance of other people, promote equality and fairness and ensure awareness of other cultures and races is promoted within the school. - To foster liaison with associated Nurseries, Partner Centres, Primaries, New Community secondary school and other agencies to ensure a smooth transition from nursery or partner centre to primary and then onto secondary education. - We aim to ensure that all staff have opportunities to continue their own professional development, taking advantage of training opportunities to promote planning and teamwork in reviewing areas of the curriculum and further develop personal expertise.
+- ✓ To help children to develop confidence, promote their self-esteem and ambition to achieve their full potential.
+We aim to encourage positive attitudes to self and others and develop independence skills, which involve pupils in taking more responsibility for raising their attainment and achievement, attendance, homework and good behaviour. - ✓ To review and implement the curriculum outlined in the Curriculum for Excellence guidance.
+We aim to use appropriate learning and teaching methods to provide a broad curriculum for a range of abilities.
+Assessment and monitoring will provide records of progress and achievement that will be reported regularly to parents. - ✓ To promote responsibility for their school, community and the environment and develop caring attitudes.
+Pupils will be taught through health promotion, to enjoy a safer lifestyle, be active citizens, considerate and aware of the needs and feelings of others.
+Parents will be encouraged to be partners in their children's role in the school and community. - ✓ To develop a moral and religious tolerance of other people, promote equality and fairness and ensure awareness of other cultures and races is promoted within the school. - ✓ To foster liaison with associated Primaries, Partner Centres, Nurseries, Community secondary school and other agencies to ensure a smooth transition from nursery or partner centre to primary and then onto secondary education. - ✓ We aim to ensure the staff have opportunities to continue their own professional development, taking advantage of training opportunities to promote planning and teamwork in reviewing areas of the curriculum.